Greg Walker (academic)

-Greg Walker FRSE is Regius professor of rhetoric and English literature at the University of Edinburgh.
+Greg Walker FRSE is Regius Professor of Rhetoric and English Literature at the University of Edinburgh.
 He is a graduate of the University of Southampton.
 His specialist field is the history of literature and drama in the late-medieval period and the sixteenth century.
 Before taking up the Regius Chair he was the Masson Professor of English at Edinburgh.
 Before that he was Professor of Early-Modern Literature and Culture and Director of the Medieval Research Centre at the University of Leicester.
 Between 1986 and 1989 he was a British Academy Postdoctoral Research Fellow at Southampton and has also taught at the Universities of Queensland and Buckingham.
 He was the Head of Edinburgh's School of Literatures, Languages and Cultures between 2008 and 2011.

+In 2022, he was elected a member of the Academia Europaea.